Top-forms of Leading Singularities in Nonplanar Multi-loop Amplitudes: Construction of the top-from of NB diagram

-We turn our attention to the structures, other than the BCFW-shifts, arisen in the class of diagrams without external BCFW-bridges~\cite{Chen:2014ara, Arkani-Hamed:2014bca}, {\it no-bridge} diagrams, in short.
-In~\cite{Chen:2014ara} top-forms are obtained by imposing $U(1)$-decoupling relation.
-The top forms of no-bridge diagrams after adding the auxiliary BCFW bridges can likewise be obtained using the recipe prescribed in~\cite{Chen:2014ara}.
-In this section we discuss how one can recover the top-forms of the original no-bridge diagrams by taking the soft limit on the auxiliary external momentum.
+Now we discuss the new Grassmannian geometry structures in the NB diagrams~\cite{Chen:2014ara,Arkani-Hamed:2014bca}.
+For the sub-diagram structure in Fig. \ref{fig:NLoopCut} (b), the top-form is obtained by imposing $U(1)$-decoupling relation in~\cite{Chen:2014ara}; in this work we focus on the auxiliary BCFW bridges which is suitable for the general diagrams as shown in Fig. \ref{fig:NLoopCut} (c).
+The top-forms of those diagrams containing auxiliary BCFW bridges can be obtained using the above method.
+We discuss presently how they return to the top-forms of the original NB diagrams upon taking the soft limits.

-The on-shell diagram $\mathcal{A}_{n+1}^{k+1}$ with one auxiliary line, shown in Fig.\ref{fig:NLoopCut}(c), can be written in two equivalent forms:
+The on-shell diagram $\mathcal{A}_{n+1}^{k+1}$ with one auxiliary line as shown in Fig.\ref{fig:NLoopCut} (c) can be written in two equivalent forms:

-where $c_{\bar n}=1$.
-Eq.(\ref{eq:RAmp}) is obtained from Fig.\ref{fig:NLoopCut}(c) by integrating over the internal line $\bar I$.
-Eq.(\ref{eq:RTopForm}) is a general top-form of $\mathcal{A}_{n+1}^{k+1}$, where we choose a particular parameterization of the Grassmannian matrix ${C^\prime}$ as
+where $c_{\bar n}=1$ and $\bar n$ denote the index of the auxiliary line.
+Eq.(\ref{eq:RAmp}) is obtained directly from Fig.\ref{fig:NLoopCut}(c) by integrating over the internal line $\bar I$.
+Eq.(\ref{eq:RTopForm}) is a general top-form of $\mathcal{A}_{n+1}^{k+1}$, where we choose a particular parametrization of the Grassmannian matrix ${C^\prime}$ as